-Sir Maurice Drummond married the only child and airefs of Henrie, heritable Senescal or Stewart of Strathern.
-Of the descent of this Henrie we have already said sufficiently.
-By this match, and the deceass of his father in law, Maurice came to ane honourable office and a plentifull fortune; for albeit his pretensions, by the right of his wife, were non of the strongest, yet, by the favor of King David Bruce and the kindnes of Robert Stuart, the Kings nephew, Senescal of Scotland and Earle of Strathern, there was made up to him a folid right; for befydes the charter and confirmation he got of the office and of the lands belonging to Henrie, Robert the Earle granted him a new gift of Forrestrie to reach over all the forrests in the country, makeing him Heritable keeper.
+Sir Maurice Drummond married the only child and airess of Hen- The First rie, heritable Senescal or Stewart of Strathern.
+Of the descent of this Strathern, Henrie we have already faid fufficiently.
+By this match, and the de-Concraig. ceass of his father in law, Maurice came to ane honourable office and a plentifull fortune; for albeit his pretenfions, by the right of his wife, were non of the strongest, yet, by the favor of King David Bruce and the kindnes of Robert Stuart, the Kings nephew, Senefcal of Scotland and Earle of Strathern, there was made up to him a folid right; for befydes the charter and confirmation he got of the office and of the lands belonging to Henrie, Robert the Earle granted him a new gift of Forrestrie to reach over all the forrests in the country, makeing him Heritable keeper.
 This was the first Knight of Concraig, and the first Senescal or Stuart of Strathern of that name.